• Home

 In Kate's memory, Kate's family, colleagues and friends have established the Kate Stokes Memorial Trust.
 To date more than £50,000 has been raised for the Trust.
 Through this fund, an additional $5,000 grant will be awarded on an annual basis to an exceptional Follow-up or Leadership team supported by the Conservation Leadership Programme.
 All continutation award winners are considered, there is no need to apply.
 There is particular emphasis on teams that show especially strong passion, enthusiasm and a long-term commitment to conservation.

-"Simon Says" Child Bereavement Support (Aug 2009) amount raised: £550 (before Gift Aid)
+"Simon Says" Child Bereavement Support (August 2009) £550

-At Simon Says, we know that the death of someone important can have a devastating effect on a young person.
 We also know that, given appropriate support and information, children and young people can be helped to understand what has happened and can be helped to rebuild their lives.

 Whether the death was sudden or expected, we work closely in practical and creative ways with all members of the family to create an atmosphere in which grief can be shared and the child or young person can be supported.

-Southampton Street Pastors (May 2009) amount raised: £500
+Southampton Street Pastors (May 2009) £500

 Street Pastors have been operating in Southampton City Centre on Friday and Saturday nights since May 2009, going on duty to listen, care and help from 10pm to 4am.
 Our 63 trained volunteers are formed into 12 teams, each going on duty once per month.
-They are all members of local churches (so far 35 churches are involved).

 When on patrol they make the streets safer by removing bottles and broken glass and being available to anyone who needs help.
 This includes giving directions, administering basic first aid, being a listening ear when someone is upset and helping drunk people find a way to get home safely.

-Parkinson's Disease Society (Jan 2009)
+Parkinson's Disease Society (January 2009)

 We’re the Parkinson’s support and research charity.
 For more than 40 years we've been working to find a cure and improve life for everyone affected by Parkinson's.

-Cornwall Air Ambulance (2008) amount raised: £500
+Cornwall Air Ambulance (2008) £500

 In April 1987, the air ambulance was introduced as an integral part of Cornwall’s ambulance service.
 The initial funding provided by the local health authority was withdrawn in October of that year, and shortly afterwards the charity, then known as the First Air Ambulance Service Trust, was formed.
 Following considerable publicity, the service was then financed by public fundraising and donations.
 This remains the case to this day, with fantastic support given by the people of Cornwall and local business.

-Gorlin Syndrom Group (2008) amount raised: £338
+Gorlin Syndrom Group (2008) £338

 The Gorlin Syndrome Group is a support network offering guidance, advice and information to patients, their families and carers whose lives are affected by Gorlin Syndrome (also known as Nevoid Basal Cell Carcinoma Syndrome).
-We anticipate that the information contained within the website will also be a valuable resource to healthcare profressionals.
+We anticipate that the information contained within the website will also be a valuable resource to healthcare professionals.

 Cystic Fibrosis Trust (2007, 2008)